hev3-rust/hev3-rust/README.md

 This is a Rust implementation of the Happy Eyeballs Version 3 algorithm, which helps reduce user-visible delays on dual-stack hosts by racing connections to resolved addresses while preferring IPv6.

-This project is an implementation of the current draft of Happy Eyeballs Version 3, as outlined in [draft-ietf-happy-happyeyeballs-v3-01](https://datatracker.ietf.org/doc/draft-ietf-happy-happyeyeballs-v3/01/).
+This project is an implementation of the current draft of Happy Eyeballs Version 3, as outlined in [draft-ietf-happy-happyeyeballs-v3-02](https://datatracker.ietf.org/doc/draft-ietf-happy-happyeyeballs-v3/02/).
 The implementation is primarily focused on handling HTTP/HTTPS traffic, but should work for other application-layer protocols as well as it returns raw TCP+TLS or QUIC streams.

 Like the HEv3 specification draft, this implementation assumes a preference for IPv6 and QUIC during connection racing.
 This preference is currently not configurable.

+If you use this code for a scientific publication, please cite this repository according to [CITATION.cff](CITATION.cff).

 ## Status